 Dinner is ready, but instead of your kids storming downstairs to take a seat, you hear: “Five more minutes, we’re playing video games!”
 Sound familiar?
 But the questions remains: are video games good or bad for kids?

 Video games can be both positive and negative.
 On the positive side, it can sometimes be quite nice to know your kids are occupied, and several video games could have positive or educational benefits.
 They might even learn something new.

-On the other hand, some video games can have negatively affect users.
+On the other hand, some video games can negatively affect users.
 Some research has shown that violent video games increase aggressive behavior.
 Also, video games can lead to stress or even addiction.
 Let’s take a deeper look at video games, so you can decide for yourself how their use might affect your family.

 With some video games, children need to create a new world through drawing and storytelling.
 Others challenge them to solve puzzles or mysteries.
 And with many, they need to interact with other players.
-With all those benefits in mind, you could still argue that today’s youth are turning into couch potatoes, but some video games have physical benefits, too.
+With all those benefits in mind, you could still argue that today’s youth are turning into couch potatoes, but some games have physical benefits, too.
 The American Council of Exercise looked at research on the Wii console.
-It decided that there are notable fitness benefits to playing Wii games.
+It decided that there are notable fitness benefits of playing Wii games.

 How do you know if your child has a gaming addiction?
-Do they excessively play video games, bring home bad grades, steal money or develop problems with attention?
+Do they excessively play video games, bring home bad grades, steal money, or develop problems with attention?
 Would they want to skip multiple meals or social engagements so they can keep playing their favorite game?

 Then you might have an addict on your hands.
 If you’re worried about your kid’s gaming habits, take a look at this questionnaire from Families Managing Media.
 It gives you an idea of what to watch out for.

 Another aspect of gaming that’s also often discussed is the link between aggressive behavior and violent video games.
 While some studies show that those types of games do increase aggression, it hasn’t actually been proven that they provoke violence.

 Keep Calm and Create a Media Plan